 For the female inkling, we again did some minor trimming to the neon orange wig to get the proper shape.
 Like the male Inkling, we used a small amount of black makeup around the eyes to fill in the spaces that our black mask did not cover.

-The Inkling girl's clothing feature black leggings and a custom printed shirt featuring text written in the unique Inkling language.
+The Inkling girl's clothing feature black leggings and a printed shirt featuring text written in the unique Inkling language.
 Here again, any sporty apparel works great for this DIY costume.
 Bright, neon colors always work as long as they come close to matching the hair color you have chosen.
 Our model is rocking some great blue and red running shoes that were her own from home.
 Look through your closet and ask your friends - most people have at least one or two pairs of brightly colored sneakers at home!
 For the girl Inkling, we also added a white wristband for that extra touch of sportiness.
 To top off the look we borrowed a pair of big, expensive, over-the-ear headphones.
 Inklings love to jam out to their favorite chiptunes while covering the turf with ink.

 A Closer Look